Transfers & Actions

 Function Call

 Your smart contract can call methods in another contract.
-In the snippet bellow we call a method
+In the snippet below we call a method

 in a deployed Hello NEAR contract, and check if everything went